nemarvin/nemarvin.github.io/digitalproject.md

 </ul>

 <p>
-The “French period” of Arkansas history has long been romanticized, whitewashed, or dismissed as inconsequential.
-This digital history project documents the contributions of French-speaking people to early Arkansas’s history and geography.
-It focuses on the diverse Creole community—composed of people of European, Indigenous, and African descent—that lived alongside the Ogahpah Nation under French, Spanish, and U.S. rule.
-The accompanying map seeks to recover the stories of the people behind the place names—especially those of rivers, bayous, and streams.</p>
+The “French period” of Arkansas history has long been romanticized, whitewashed, or altogether dismissed as inconsequential.
+This digital history project shines light on the contributions to Arkansas’s culture and geography made by French-speaking people of European, Indigenous, and African descent who lived alongside the Ogahpah Nation under French, Spanish, and early U.S. rule.
+The accompanying map seeks to recover the stories of the people behind the names of many of the state's settlements, mountains, bayous, and streams.</p>

 <p><strong>Explore:</strong></p>
 <ul>